bcantoni/s3data/README.md

 ## Prerequisites

+Only Python 3.6 and up are tested.
+Virtual environment is recommended to make your life easier.

 This package is not installed to PyPI but instead can be directly installed from Github:

     pip install -e git://github.com/bcantoni/s3data.git#egg=s3data

 In AWS S3, create a new bucket and an IAM user (with access key and secret) which only has access to that specific bucket.
-(Note: if you have an existing S3 bucket that will also work, but I intentionally wanted to isolate this one out of caution.)
+Note: if you have an existing S3 bucket that will also work, but I intentionally wanted to isolate this one out of caution.

 Set all of the above values into environment variables: